faddymichel/teatro/README.md

 * ``` cancel <STAMP> ```
 This will cancel the Ticket related to the specified `<STAMP>`, only if, the `<STAMP>` is related to an existing Ticket and the Ticket was issued for the Play the Producer is responsible for.
+Note, if all Producer Tickets issued for a play are cancelled, the play will end immediately.

 * ``` end ```
 This will end the play and cancel all of its Tickets.

+Provided that the Play is running and its various Tickets can be issued and cancelled by the Producer, nothing is left except accessing the Play through Actor and Audience Tickets.

+### Now, Play!
+Or, Just Sit and Watch!
+## Author

+Faddy Michel Samaan
+`<faddy@teatro13.com>`
+@faddymichel